 Here are the simple ingredients: Orange juice concentrate, chicken breasts–bone in, skin on, honey and salt & pepper.
-I admit that I’m a little picky about using frozen concentrate, so I paid extra for this organic version, that doesn’t contain high fructose corn syrup.
-The honey came from a local bee keeper right down the street where I live.
-Now, for the sauce.
+I bought an orange concentrate that doesn’t have high fructose corn syrup, and the honey came from a local bee keeper.

-Put the oven-proof skillet into the oven and bake/roast for about 15-20 minutes.
+Place an oven-proof skillet into the oven and bake/roast for about 15-20 minutes.
 We want an internal temperature between 160F-170F.
-Halfway through I carefully (remember, the handle is hot) removed pulled out the skillet and glazed the chicken again.
+Halfway through carefully (remember, the handle is hot) remove the skillet and glazed the chicken again.

-I’d say the chicken is cooked.
-Look at the pan sauce!
-Remove the skillet, and set the chicken onto a carving board and cover with foil– let is rest for about 10 minutes.
+Remove the skillet, and set the chicken onto a carving board and cover with foil– let it rest for about 10 minutes.

 What I like about this recipe, is that there is nothing to deglaze and no sauce to reduce.
 It’s already passing my “test” that when I ran a spatula through it, it separated.
 This really is a tasty sauce.

-I’m still working on my “removing bones from chicken skills”– but I managed to cut out the breast bone and then I sliced the chicken breasts.
+Cut out the breast bone and then slice the chicken breasts.
 I had four generous portions.

-I plated this with Perfect Crisp Potatoes and Haricot Vert with a compound butter of tarragon and herbs.
-The entire meal took less than an hour, from start to dining room table.
+The perfect side dish are Melissa’s Perfect Crispy Potatoes and wilted spinach.
+The entire meal took less than an hour, from start to the dining room table.

 Crispy-Skinned Chicken a l’Orange